rudrajit1729/CodeBucket/README.md

 - Add new scripts/ideas(if you have any)
 - Push your work and Create a Pull Request

+[Click Here To Join](https://discord.gg/HedjRMV) the discord server for interacting with reviewers and maintainers to know more about Contributing Guidelines and for help regarding this repo and open source in general.
+The Discord Server helps you interact with fellow developers and makes you a part of the community.
+Be sure to Join.

 [Click here for detailed explanation](/CONTRIBUTING.md)